 11 And I, brethren, if I yet preach circumcision, why do I yet suffer persecution? then is the offence of the cross ceased.

-11 But if I, brothers,Or brothers and sisters; also verse 13 still preachGreek proclaim circumcision, why am I still being persecuted?
-In that case the offense of the cross has been removed.
+11 Brothers and sisters, if I am still preaching circumcision, why am I still being persecuted?
+In that case the offense of the cross has been abolished.

 11 As for the rumor that I continue to preach the ways of circumcision (as I did in those pre-Damascus Road days), that is absurd.
 Why would I still be persecuted, then?
 If I were preaching that old message, no one would be offended if I mentioned the Cross now and then - it would be so watered-down it wouldn't matter one way or the other.